dovecot/documentation/source/settings/core.rst

    A value of ``0`` means this scan never occurs.

-   .. versionchanged:: v2.4.0;v3.0.0 In order to prevent load spikes the actual
+   .. dovecotchanged:: 2.4.0,3.0.0 In order to prevent load spikes the actual
       value of the setting is spread increasing it by 0..30%, based on a hash of the username.